techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 24. }

 What is the result?
 (Choose one.)

-a.
-Compilation fails.
+A. Compilation fails.

-b.
-An exception is thrown at runtime.
+B. An exception is thrown at runtime.

-c. doStuffx = 6 main x = 6
+C. doStuffx = 6 main x = 6

-d. doStuffx = 5 main x = 5
+D. doStuffx = 5 main x = 5
 e.
 doStuffx = 5 main x = 6
 f.
 doStuffx = 6 main x = 5
-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: